CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-logfiles-csv.md

-# Download a log file as a csv file
+# REST API: Download a log file as a csv file

-If you want to download a logfile as a csv file you can send an HTTP GET request to the following URL:
+Copernica keeps logfiles which you can request with the API.
+This method can be used to download a logfile as JSON using its filename.
+If you don't know the filename please see "More information" for instructions.
+To execute the method you can send an HTTP GET request to the following URL for a CSV file without header:

 `https://api.copernica.com/v1/logfiles/$filename?access_token=xxxx`